psykube/pyrite/README.md

-# Kubernetes for Crystal
+# Kubernetes API – A Crystal Implementation

-Kubernetes Object Mappings for Crystal-lang.
+Kubernetes API and Object Mappings for Crystal-lang.

 ## Installation